 5) At some point, keystroke recorders got installed on several machines at Valve.
 Our speculation is that these were done via a buffer overflow in Outlook’s preview pane.
 This recorder is apparently a customized version of RemoteAnywhere created to infect Valve (at least it hasn’t been seen anywhere else, and isn’t detected by normal virus scanning tools).

-6) Periodically for the last year we’ve been the subject of a variety of denial of service attacks targetted at our webservers and at Steam.
+6) Periodically for the last year we’ve been the subject of a variety of denial of service attacks targeted at our webservers and at Steam.
 We don’t know if these are related or independent.

 Well, this sucks.